What are biosolids? Is Loop® the same thing?

 No. Decades of research, testing, and monitoring have shown that Loop is a benefit to the environment and our water bodies.
 Loop is applied at what’s called an agronomic rate.
 An agronomic rate means that we apply the exact amount of nutrients the plant needs.
 Loop is rich in organic matter and nutrients that are released slowly as plants need them, which means Loop’s nutrients stay tightly bound in the soil for plants and away from water bodies.
 Since what is good for the soil and plants is not always good for the water, Loop is never applied directly next to streams, wetlands, or other water bodies.

-Visit the Research & Testing and Environmental Benefits pages for more information.
+Visit the Quality and Testing and What is Loop? pages for more information.

 Where can I get more information about the King County Biosolids Program?